Line

 The report is to estimate the depreciation and associated tax allowances that may be available to the owner under the Income Tax Assessment Act 1997 (ITAA97), Division 40 (plant and equipment) and Division 43 (capital works).
 It may be used to enable property investors to determine the deductible portion of the original costs of plant, equipment, and capital works on their investment property in each financial year over forty (40) years of ownership.
 Find out more here.

-Building Defect Reports
+Building Defect Cost Reports

 Asset Management Plans for Retirement Villages